 Section 16(a) of Exchange Act requires our officers, members of our Board of Directors and persons who own more than 10% of our common stock to file reports of ownership and changes in ownership with the SEC.
 Officers, directors and greater than 10% stockholders are required by regulation to furnish us with copies of all Section 16(a) forms that they file.
-Based solely on a review of the copies of such forms furnished to us, our officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements, except that each of our executive officers was late filing one Form 4 to report one transaction.
+Based solely on a review of the copies of such forms furnished to us, our officers, directors and greater than 10% stockholders complied with all applicable Section 16(a) filing requirements, except that each of Messrs.
+Abram, Myron, Davis and Schmitzer were late filing one Form 4 report pertaining to one transaction.